Essay 9 After isolation: Approaching the Great Transition

 Best of all, as this transition occurs, creative forces will flow from the center of our being that we didn’t even know were there.

 Many people go through life in a state of isolation, stranded on an ego-centered island.
 In this state, when love or creative talents try to flow forth, they get turned back.
-For due to our erroneous notions, they are withdrawn, held back and made inactive.
+For due to our erroneous notions, such movements are withdrawn, held back and made inactive.
 But this goes against the grain of our true nature!
-As such, we rebel against the frustration we feel.
+So we rebel against the frustration we feel.
 Because instead of streaming out and reaching others, our essence is going backwards.

 We cause many conflicts for ourselves with this basic rebellion.
 Sorry to say, these conflicts can’t be totally resolved just by finding our faults and unwinding our internal misunderstandings.
-These were created in childhood, as a result of our childhood conditions.
-And true enough, they must be dissolved if we want to step into a new state of being.
+True enough, our wounds created in childhood must be worked with and dissolved if we want to step into a new state of being.

 As part of this transition, we must come to see that we ourselves are an integral part of creation.
 And as such, it is our right to keep striving toward greater and greater fulfillment.
 There’s no limit to how far we can go.

 Resolving our childhood conflicts is not the end goal.

 The thing that blocks the great creative forces from streaming through us is us.
 Instead of developing all our capabilities and having health and strength, our outlook on life has gotten distorted.
 Not only do we have a wrong perspective on the real meaning of life, but our ignorance, confusion and lack of awareness all work to halt the vital flow of life-giving forces.